open-source-labs/Quell/quell-client/README.md

 ```
 Note: Quell will return a promise that resolves into a JS object containting your data in the same form as a typical GraphQL response `{ data: // response }`

 That's it!
-You're now caching your GraphQL queries in the browser's session storage.
+You're now caching your GraphQL queries in the browser's sessionStorage.

+## Usage Notes

+- Currently, Quell can only cache query-type requests without arguments, aliases, fragments, variables, or directives.
+Quell will still process these other requests, but will not cache the responses.

 #### For information on @quell/server, please visit the corresponding [README file](https://github.com/oslabs-beta/Quell/tree/master/quell-server).